The-Red-Serpent/Red-Teaming/Active Directory/01. Fundamentals/Fundamentals.md

 - Default retention: **180 days**.
 <br></br>

+## SYSVOL
+The SYSVOL folder is a shared directory on each domain controller in an Active Directory environment.
+It contains critical data such as Group Policy Objects (GPOs), Logon scripts, and other AD-related files that need to be replicated between domain controllers within the same domain.
+SYSVOL ensures that domain controllers maintain a consistent copy of data for the proper functioning of the network.
+<br></br>

+## NTDS.DIT
+It is a critical database file in Active Directory, stored on every Domain Controller in the `C:\Windows\NTDS\` directory.
+It contains all the essential information about the Active Directory environment, including:
+- User and group objects (like user accounts and groups)
+- Group membership
+- Password hashes for all users in the domain (this is particularly important to attackers)
+<br></br>

 ## Services

 AD is a Directory Service(A directory service is like a digital phone book or catalog for a network, where information about users, computers, devices, and other resources is stored and organized.)